-&lt;sup>58 Compare Behrens v.
+63. Compare Behrens v.
 Arconic, Inc., No. 19-2664, 2020 WL 1250956 (E.D.
 Pa.
 Mar.
-13, 2020) (citing comity for the French Blocking Statute as a key basis for denying plaintiffs' motion to compel the production of documents pursu-
+13, 2020) (citing comity for the French Blocking Statute as a key basis for denying plaintiffs' motion to compel the production of documents pursuant to the Federal Rules of Civil Procedure from the French subsidiary of a defendant rather than resorting to Hague Convention procedures) with In re Mercedes-Benz Emissions Litig., No. 16-cv-0881 (KM) (ESK), 2020 WL 487288 (D.N.J.
+Jan.
+30, 2020) (reasoning that the GDPR and "considerations of international comity" did not relieve defendants from their duty to produce employee names, titles, dates of employment, organizational charts, and other relevant information).

-One accommodation that government regulators might consider is modeling enforcement policies after the U.S. DOJ's 2019 FCPA Corporate Enforcement Policy.
-Such an approach would shift the focus from outright proscription to examining the basis for the organization's implementation of ephemeral messaging, along with related guidance and controls.
+would shift the focus from outright proscription to examining the basis for the organization's implementation of ephemeral messaging, along with related guidance and controls.
 This would allow the use of ephemeral messaging systems in appropriate cases while also addressing regulatory concerns about unlawful conduct facilitated by ephemeral messaging.